Skip to main content

 Triggers

 A management VLAN mismatch triggers this alert.
-This is when there is a mismatch between operational, configured, and global management VLAN ID (see Switch Settings article).
-This alert only applies to Meraki Switches.
-This alert may also be phrased as "The device is using a DHCP IP address from VLAN X instead of using configured VLAN Y".
+This is when there is a mismatch between operational, configured, and global management VLAN ID (see Switch Settings).
+This alert may also be phrased as "The device is using a DHCP IP address from VLAN X instead of using configured VLAN Y."

 Troubleshooting Steps